Burger King offering 37-cent Whoppers for 2 days only - NewsBreak

 (NEXSTAR) – Hear ye, hear ye: His Majesty, the Burger King, is lowering the price of his iconic Whopper sandwiches for the Burger Kingdom’s most loyal subjects.

 On Friday, Dec.
 3, and Saturday, Dec.
 4, Burger King restaurants nationwide will be serving Whoppers for their original price of just 37 cents.
-The deal comes with a catch, however — it’s only available to Burger King Royal Perks members who order via the Burger King app or website.McDonald’s brings back Holiday Pie, but only in select regions
+The deal comes with a catch, however — it’s only available to Burger King Royal Perks members who order via the Burger King app or website.Jimmy John’s in Weslaco to offer sandwich deal

 “In 1957, Burger King changed the game with the introduction of the Whopper sandwich – an iconic, flame-grilled burger prepared YOUR way (with 1,024 potential combinations, to be exact),” writes Zahra Nurani, Burger King North America’s head of marketing communications, in a statement.
 “And now, 64 years later, we’re excited to celebrate our beloved burger by offering The Whopper for its original price of 37 cents exclusively to Royal Perks members.”